 Limited Assurance Reasonable Assurance by te e practitioner plans to obtain evidence esting the operating effectiveness of rols, the practitioner shall obtain an erstanding of: (Ref: Para.
-A337) ad 10 ctivi 02R oractitioner's understanding of control ties in accordance with paragraph shall include identifying: (Ref: Para. -A339R) (a) The controls the practitioner plans to test; and (a a) Controls for which the practitioner plans to obtain evidence by testing their operating effectiveness; (b) The entity's general IT controls that address risks arising from the use of IT related to the controls identified in (a). (b 0) The entity's general IT controls that address risks arising from the use of IT related to the controls identified in (a); and (c c) Other controls that the practitioner judges are necessary to identify and assess the risks of material misstatement at the assertion level for disclosures and design further procedures responsive to those assessed risks.
+A337) ac 10 ne practitioner's understanding of control stivities in accordance with paragraph 02R shall include identifying: (Ref: Para.
+337-A339R) (a) The controls the practitioner plans to test; and (a) Controls for which the practitioner plans to obtain evidence by testing their operating effectiveness; (b) The entity's general IT controls that address risks arising from the use of IT related to the controls identified in (a). (b) (c) Other controls that the practitioner judges are necessary to identify and assess the risks of material misstatement at the assertion level for disclosures and design further procedures responsive to those assessed risks.